Stade de la Beaujoire: 1998 FIFA World Cup

-The stadium was one of the venues of the 1998 FIFA World Cup, and held the following matches:
+The stadium was one of the venues of the 1998 FIFA World Cup and held the following matches:

+2007 Rugby World Cup

+The stadium was used in the group stage of the 2007 Rugby World Cup in France.

 2023 Rugby World Cup

-The stadium will be one of the venues of the 2023 Rugby World Cup, and will host the following matches:
+The stadium was one of the venues of the 2023 Rugby World Cup, and hosted the following matches:

+2024 Summer Olympics

+The football tournament for Men and Women at the 2024 Summer Olympics.

+Music concerts

+Since the stadium's inauguration in 1984, many musical acts have played concerts in the stadium, memorable concerts include: